ursalang/ursalang.github.io/pages/reference.md

 let l = [1, 2, 3]
 ```

-The value of a declaration expression is `null`.
+The value of a declaration expression is the value of its right-hand side.
 The scope of the identifier includes the initializer; this makes it easy to define recursive functions.
 On the other hand, the following is not allowed:

 ```
 let x = 1     // x is 1